Nuclear magnetic moment

 The nuclear magnetic moment is the magnetic moment of an atomic nucleus and arises from the spin of the protons and neutrons.
 It is mainly a magnetic dipole moment; the quadrupole moment does cause some small shifts in the hyperfine structure as well.
 All nuclei that have nonzero spin also have a nonzero magnetic moment and vice versa, although the connection between the two quantities is not straightforward or easy to calculate.

 The nuclear magnetic moment varies from isotope to isotope of an element.
 For a nucleus of which the numbers of protons and of neutrons are both even in its ground state (i.e. lowest energy state), the nuclear spin and magnetic moment are both always zero.
 In cases with odd numbers of either or both protons and neutrons, the nucleus often has nonzero spin and magnetic moment.
-The nuclear magnetic moment is not sum of nucleon magnetic moments, this property being assigned to the tensorial character of the nuclear force, such as in the case of the most simple nucleus where both proton and neutron appear, namely deuterium nucleus, deuteron.
+The nuclear magnetic moment is not the sum of nucleon magnetic moments, this property being assigned to the tensorial character of the nuclear force, such as in the case of the most simple nucleus where both proton and neutron appear, namely deuterium nucleus, deuteron.